16-Year-Old Boy Now In Critical Condition In ICU, MOH Says

 Most of them were reported after the 2nd dose, but some cases happened after the 1st dose.

-The Expert Committee on Covid-19 Vaccination thus recommends that anybody who suffers myocarditis after getting an mRNA vaccinate shouldn’t get a further dose of such vaccines.
+The Expert Committee on Covid-19 Vaccination thus recommends that anybody who suffers myocarditis after getting an mRNA vaccine shouldn’t get a further dose of such vaccines.

 MOH will continue mRNA vaccines despite concerns

-The cases seem to have concerned some people enough such that 5 doctors wrote an open letter urging for Singapore to delay vaccinating male students.
+The cases seem to have concerned some people enough that 5 doctors wrote an open letter urging Singapore to delay vaccinating male students.

-Besides doctors, some parents have also called for the suspension of vaccinations for those under 30 years old, signing a petition on ipetitions that has so far gathered more than 2,700 signatures.
+Besides doctors, some parents have also called for the suspension of vaccinations for those under 30 years old, signing a petition on ipetitions that has gathered more than 2,700 signatures.

-Despite these concerns, MOH responded that they’ll continue offering mRNA vaccines as the benefits still outweigh the risks.
+MOH responded that they’d continue offering mRNA vaccines despite these concerns as the benefits outweigh the risks.